Cycling

 Where to stay?

-Next stop: Auberge McGowan!
-Unlike the rustic night before, a stylish inn awaits you for the night.
-Celebrate your arrival with a swim in the lake followed by a delicious dinner – what more could you ask for?
+Next stop: Camping du lac Massawippi!
+Set up your campsite for the night on one of their many shaded sites.
+Celebrate your arrival with a swim in the lake, followed by a cozy campfire.
+What more could you ask for?

 Who is Dominick Ménard?